Kinetic/kinetic-protocol/README.md

 * `NO_SUCH_HMAC_ALGORITHM` indicates that the `hmacAlgorithm` field in the `Security` message was invalid.
 * `INVALID_REQUEST` indicates that the request is not valid.
 Subsequent attempts with the same request will return the same code.
 Examples: GET does not specify keyValue message, GETKEYRANGE operation does not specify startKey, etc.
 * `NOT_ATTEMPTED` indicates that a P2P operation was received but was not even attempted due to some other error halting execution early.
 * `REMOTE_CONNECTION_ERROR` indicates that a P2P operation was attempted but could not be completed.
+* `NESTED_OPERATION_ERRORS` indicates that a P2P request completed but that an operation (possibly nested) failed.

 A number of error codes are defined in the protocol file but not currently used: